perpetualintelligence/terminal/apps/s2s/README.md

   - **Console Mode**: For direct interaction via command console.
   - **TCP Mode**: For reliable, connection-oriented network communication.
   - **UDP Mode**: For faster, connectionless network communication.
+  - **gRPC Mode**: For advanced, structured communication with support for streaming.

 - **Configuration**: Server settings are managed through an `appsettings.json` file, which includes parameters like IP, port, and operational mode.